Activities at Custer State Park

 A variety of animals call Custer State Park home.
 Of course, the main attraction is the 1,300 head of buffalo, but visitors can also see pronghorn, prairie dogs, elk, deer, bighorn sheep, mountain goats, mountain lions and burros.

 Please do not feed wild animals.

 Educational programs are offered seven days a week during the summer.
-Pan for gold, enjoy a nature hike, go fishing, or discover the history of Custer State Park.
+Enjoy a nature hike, go fishing or discover the history of Custer State Park.

 Several lakes and streams are available for fishing in Custer State Park.
 Fishermen will find trout, bass, northern pike, pan fish and more.